Gurado/pipelines/README.md

 pipelines
 =========

-awesome bioinformatic pipelines to be used on the cluster
+awesome bioinformatic pipelines to be used on a linux cluster